Mama's Boys: Biography

-1985's Power and Passion album broke into the Billboard top 100 in the US and the band toured in the US, Europe and Japan.
-During the European leg of the tour Tommy had a relapse of leukemia which he had been treated for as a child and a replacement drummer Jimmy DeGrasso was brought in to complete the tour.
-The recovering Tommy rejoined the tour in Ireland but had to be rushed back to hospital after another relapse.
+1985's Power and Passion album broke into the Billboard 200 chart in the US and the band toured in the US, Europe and Japan.
+During the European leg of the tour Tommy had a relapse of leukemia, which he had been treated for as a child, and a replacement drummer Jimmy DeGrasso was brought in to complete the tour.
+The recovering Tommy re-joined the tour in Ireland but had to be rushed back to hospital after another relapse.

 In 1987, former Airrace vocalist Keith Murrell was brought in after Rick Chase started having trouble with his vocal cords and they recorded the album Growing Up The Hard Way.
 Murrell left in 1988 to join Cliff Richard as a backing singer.

-Connor McKeon replaced Keith on 1989, but this was short lived and he was replaced by Mike Wilson.
+Connor McKeon replaced Murrell in 1989, but this was short lived and he was replaced by Mike Wilson.

-In 1990, with a new vocalist, Mike Wilson, and under new management they moved their base to the UK.
-The live album Live Tonite was released in 1991 and the band toured extensively in Europe.
+In 1990, with the new vocalist, and under new management, they moved their base to the UK.
+The live album Live Tonite was released in 1991, and the band toured extensively in Europe.
 They released the album Relativity in 1992.
 While on tour in Italy in 1993, Tommy became ill again and the tour had to be cancelled.
 The following year Tommy underwent a bone marrow transplant but he did not survive.
 His brothers were devastated and Mama's Boys did not continue.
 On the first anniversary of Tommy's death, John composed a traditional lament on the low whistle for his brother and this led to himself and Pat revisiting their traditional Irish music roots and forming a Celtic/new age group called Celtus.

 In 2003, Pat McManus joined with Irish rock band 'Indian' for two albums and live shows.
-After this he joined the Painkillers for a short while, and then formed "Pat McManus and High Voltage" which in 2007 became the Pat McManus Band with (Marty McDermott on bass and Paul Faloon on drums).
+After this he joined the Painkillers for a short while, and then formed "Pat McManus and High Voltage" which, in 2007, became the Pat McManus Band with Marty McDermott on bass and Paul Faloon on drums.

 The Pat McManus Band released Tattooed in Blue in 2018, and an acoustic guitar based album called Rewind in 2019, alongside a European tour.